m-Dorrell/HandPoseToSpeech/README.md

 ### How to Build

 1. Download Unity 2020.3.33f1
-1. Download the Android module with NDK and SDK
+1. Download the Android Unity module with NDK and SDK
 1. Open the Unity project in ./HandPoseToSpeech
 1. Click 'File -> Build Settings' then ensure the scene you wish to build is included and the platform is 'Android'
 1. Click build and choose a folder for the .apk to build to